 Another possible DNP career is CEO of a healthcare organization.
 While many CEOs arrive at the job from a more traditional corporate background, healthcare organizations may prefer to hire candidates with a high-level medical background.
 In many DNP programs, you might have the opportunity to supplement your nursing knowledge with business courses.

 As a CEO, you’re responsible for overseeing all aspects of an organization, including staff, finances, and strategic planning.
 The CEO works closely with stakeholders and other business leaders, gathering outside perspectives and expertise, but is responsible for making the ultimate decisions.

-CEO salaries vary significantly according to the type and size of the organization, but the average salary is around $164,000.
+CEO salaries vary significantly according to the type and size of the organization, but the median salary is around $156,000 according to September 2021 PayScale data.
 The high salary makes CEO positions appealing to many qualified applicants, so competition is stiff — but with an advanced degree in nursing, you may be able to set yourself apart from the competition.

-Whether you’re ready to start your nursing career or push it to the highest echelons, your advancement starts with education.
+Whether you’re ready to start your nursing career or climb to the highest echelons, your advancement starts with education.
+There are many different types of nurses who work in a variety of healthcare settings.
 Earning the right degree can give you the nursing skills that may make the difference between getting hired and getting passed by.

-To learn how you can advance your nursing career to the highest levels, check out Maryville University’s online Doctor of Nursing Practice (DNP) degree and see how your DNP can take your career to new heights.
+To learn how you can advance your nursing career to the highest levels, look into Maryville University’s online Doctor of Nursing Practice (DNP) degree and see how a DNP can take your career to new heights.

 DNP Degree: What Can You Do with a Doctorate in Nursing?

 Host Healthcare, “Top 20 Advantages and Disadvantages of Being A Nurse”